goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 # Coding & Algorithm Interviews

+Just like preparing for a tech screen, the most important thing you can do to prepare for your onsite interview is to practice coding.
+Even the most experienced engineers need to prepare and practice to do well in an interview.
+For example, if you haven't practiced solving new problems under time constraints, interviewers may think you're unqualified when you're simply unprepared.

 **Coding** - You should know at least one programming language really well, preferably C++, Java, Python, Go, or C. You will be expected to know APIs, Object Oriented Design and Programming, how to test your code, as well as come up with corner cases and edge cases for code.
 Note that we focus on conceptual understanding rather than memorization.

 **Algorithms** - Approach the problem with both bottom-up and top-down algorithms.
 You will be expected to know the complexity of an algorithm and how you can improve / change it.
 Algorithms that are used to solve Google problems include sorting (plus searching and binary search), divide-and-conquer, dynamic programming / memoization, greediness, recursion or algorithms linked to a specific data structure.
 Know Big-O notations (e.g. run time) and be ready to discuss complex algorithms like Dijkstra and A*.
 We recommend discussing or outlining the algorithm you have in mind before writing code.